 Discussion

 Each of the disciplines that contribute to STEM learning - science, technology and computer science, engineering, and mathematics - involve work with data.
-In this study, engagement was used as a lens to understand the experience of youth working with data during summer STEM programs.
-In particular, five aspects of work with data, a) asking questions, b) observing phenomena, c) constructing measures and generating data, d) data modeling, and e) interpreting and communicating findings, were occurred regularly in the programs.
-There were some examples of ambitious activities centered on working with real-world data as well as some that highlight substantial heterogeneity in how work with data was enacted.
+In this study, engagement was used as a way to understand the experience of youth working with data during summer STEM programs.
+In particular, five aspects of work with data did occur regularly in the programs.

 We identified six profiles of engagement using LPA.
 These profiles represented different configurations of how youth were working hard, learning, enjoying themselves, and feeling challenged and competent at the time they were signaled as part of the ESM approach.
-Relations of the five aspects of work with data and youth characteristics (pre-program interest in STEM and youths’ gender and status in terms of being a member of under-represented groups in STEM) were, overall, not strongly related with the profiles of engagement, though some key findings were identified.
+Relations of the five aspects of work with data and youth characteristics (pre-program interest in STEM and youths’ gender and status in terms of being a member of under-represented groups in STEM) were, overall, not strongly related with the profiles of engagement.
+However, some key findings were identified.
 Generating and modeling data were both related to the most potentially beneficial profile (full engagement), one characterized by high levels of all five of the engagement variables.

 This study suggests that work with data and contemporary engagement theory as interpreted in this study can serve as a frame to understand what youth do in summer STEM programs.
 These findings also show the value of an innovative method, ESM, and an analytic approach designed to identify engagement holistically, LPA, that together to provide some access to youths’ experience in-the-moment of the activities they were involved in during the program.
 Data, and how youth and students in K-12 settings can themselves work with data, is an important, yet perhaps under-emphasized part of STEM learning.
-In the remainder of this section, We discuss key findings with respect to a) work with data, b) youths’ engagement, and c) what relates to youths’ engagement.
+In the remainder of this section, we discuss key findings with respect to a) work with data, b) youths’ engagement, and c) what relates to youths’ engagement.
 Also, some limitations and recommendations for future research as well as implications for practice are identified and described.

 Key findings related to work with data in summer STEM programs